Capitol Hill station

 Capitol Hill station is a light rail station in the Capitol Hill neighborhood of Seattle, Washington, United States.
-The station is served by Sound Transit's Link light rail system and is located near the intersection of Broadway and East John Street.
-It is situated between the Westlake and University of Washington stations on the 1 Line.
-The station consists of an island platform approximately 65 ft under street level, connected to three surface entrances via two mezzanines.
+It is served by the 1 Line and 2 Line of Sound Transit's Link light rail system.
+The station is located near the intersection of Broadway and East John Street and situated between the Westlake and University of Washington stations.
+Capitol Hill station consists of an island platform approximately 65 ft under street level, connected to three surface entrances via two mezzanines.
 It contains pieces of public art, including Mike Ross's sculpture Jet Kiss and two murals by cartoonist Ellen Forney.

 Capitol Hill had been proposed as the site of a subway stop in unimplemented plans from 1911 and 1968, but voter approval did not come until 1996.
 It was built as part of the University Link Extension, which began construction in 2009 and opened on March 19, 2016.
 Construction of the station required the demolition of two city blocks along Broadway, which was redeveloped into a transit-oriented, mixed-use complex that opened in 2021.
 Light rail trains serve the station twenty hours a day on most days; the headway between trains is six minutes during peak periods, with less frequent service at other times.
 The station is also served by the First Hill Streetcar and several King County Metro bus routes at nearby stops.